nondejus/AwesomeUnityCommunity/README.md

 * [UnityNativeCollision](https://github.com/imxzjv/UnityNativeCollision "") - SAT Collision in C# for Unity3D Burst Compiler.
 * [Unity Bullet Hell](https://github.com/jongallant/Unity-Bullet-Hell "") - An extremely efficient projectile generator for unity.
 * [Cable Component](https://github.com/NoxWings/Cable-Component "") - Unity cable component implementation similar to the Unreal Engine one based on verlet integration.
+* [StandardizeBows](https://github.com/ahmetahaydemir/StandardizeBows "") - Standardize Bows is a Unity ( C# ) project that is created in order to setup bow models that will simulate the physics of a bow without having any animation or animator component.

 ## Character Controllers <a name="character-controllers"></a>